tin-feather/TinFeather/README.md

 And so the Tin Feather.
 I wear the first in my hat to admit the problem<br>
 and to foster conversation. __To protest surveillance capitalism and<br>
-invasive data harvesting.__ I lay before you not a gauntlet, but a mere<br>
+invasive data harvesting.__ I lay before you not a gauntlet, but merely<br>
-feather.
+a feather.
 Now take it up.

 The tin feather... when a tin hat is too heavy.